 ARMs underlying any particular GNMA II Certificate will have interest rates that adjust annually based on the one-year Treasury index.
 GNMA pooling specifications require that all ARMs in a given pool have an identical first adjustment date, annual interest adjustment date, first payment adjustment date, index reference date and means of adjustment.
-All of the ARMs underlying a particular GNMA II Certificate issued prior to July 1, 2003 must have interest rates that are at least 50 but not more than 150 basis points per annum above the interest rate of the GNMA II Certificate.
-In addition, the mortgage margin for those ARMs must be at least 50 but not more than 150 basis points per annum greater than the margin for the related GNMA II Certificate.
-All of the ARMs underlying a particular GNMA II Certificate issued on or after July 1, 2003 must have interest rates that are at least 25 but not more than 75 basis points per annum above the interest rate of the related GNMA II Certificate.
-In addition, the mortgage margin with respect to those ARMs must be at least 25 but not more than 75 basis points per annum greater than the margin for the related GNMA II Certificate.
-The ARMs and GNMA II Certificates have an annual adjustment cap of $\pm 1\%$ and lifetime cap of $\pm 5\%$ above or below the initial interest rate; provided however, that with respect to GNMA II Certificates issued on or after October 1, 2003 and backed by 7-year and 10-year hybrid ARMs, these GNMA II Certificates and the related mortgage loans will be subject to an annual adjustment cap of $\pm 2\%$ and a lifetime cap of $\pm 6\%$ above or below the initial interest rate.
+All of the ARMs underlying a particular GNMA II Certificate issued prior to July 1, 2003 must have interest rates that are 50 to 150 basis points per annum above the interest rate of the GNMA II Certificate.
+In addition, the mortgage margin for those ARMs must be 50 to 150 basis points per annum greater than the margin for the related GNMA II Certificate.
+All of the ARMs underlying a particular GNMA II Certificate issued on or after July 1, 2003 must have interest rates that are 25 to 75 basis points per annum above the interest rate of the related GNMA II Certificate.
+In addition, the mortgage margin with respect to those ARMs must be 25 to 75 basis points per annum greater than the margin for the related GNMA II Certificate.
+The ARMs and GNMA II Certificates have an annual adjustment cap of ±1% and lifetime cap of ±5% above or below the initial interest rate; provided however, that with respect to GNMA II Certificates issued on or after October 1, 2003 and backed by 7-year and 10-year hybrid ARMs, these GNMA II Certificates and the related mortgage loans will be subject to an annual adjustment cap of ±2% and a lifetime cap of ±6% above or below the initial interest rate.
 Thirty days after each annual interest adjustment date, the payment amount of an ARM resets so that its remaining principal balance would fully amortize in equal monthly payments over its remaining term to maturity, assuming its interest rate were to remain constant at the new rate.

-Under its "Platinum" program, GNMA guarantees certificates that represent pass-through interests in pools of GNMA I Certificates or GNMA II Certificates.
+Under its "Platinum" program, GNMA guarantees certificates that represent ownership interests in pools of GNMA I Certificates or GNMA II Certificates.
 The terms "GNMA I Certificates" and "GNMA II Certificates" include certificates guaranteed under the Platinum program.